neythonstreitz/devnet-problem-sets/Scenarios/case-4.md

     c.
 Using the Dashboard APIs action batch support to perform multiple requests in a single transaction.

     d.
-Using the Dashboard APIs pagination support to ensure only a limited, specific amount of information is returned.
+Using the Dashboard APIs pagination support to ensure only a limited, specific amount of information is returned per request.

+<br><br>

-2. Sebastian is using Git to track his integration's source code.
-He wants to develop a new feature that allows businesses to automatically alert store associates when the cameras detect a possible event.
+2. Sebastian is using Github to track his integration's source code.
+In the future, Sebastian hopes to hire a team of developers to work together on the integration.
 - (**Drag and Drop**) Order the following pseudo-code commands to represent Sebastian's most likely workflow while developing his application.

     ```bash